Scandltd/storm-petrel/file-snapshot-infrastructure/README.md

 * [WpfTest](Test.Integration.WpfAppTest/WpfTest.cs) for regular xUnit attributes, but more complex test implementation.
 * [WpfCustomAttributeTest](Test.Integration.WpfAppTest/WpfCustomAttributeTest.cs) for additional configuration of [Xunit.StaFact](https://www.nuget.org/packages/Xunit.StaFact) NuGet package attributes, but simpler test implementation.

+#### Playwright
+See [PlaywrightTest](Test.Integration.PlaywrightTest) for [Playwright](https://playwright.dev/) test project configuration and examples.
+This project also showcases the Storm Petrel setup, enabling both traditional tests and file snapshot tests within the same project and even the same test class.

 ## Getting Started
 To utilize File Snapshot Infrastructure in a test .NET project: